• Skip to primary navigation

 If your pan doesn't have a lid, cover with plastic wrap or transfer to an airtight container before storing.
 Apple cake should keep for 3-4 days, if it lasts that long. 🙂

-Can I make this cake in a bundt pan?
+Can I make this apple cake in a bundt pan?

-Slice of apple cake on a white plate.
+A slice of gluten free apple cake on a white plate.

 Gluten Free Apple Cake